KevAdamson.com

 It may be the case that the client is unsure of when elements would be required, and only that they need the page.
 This section could therefore be left empty for our input.
 These documents are, in essence, a coming together between the client's knowledge of their subject matter, and the designer's and developer's expertise from a web angle.

-Below is a 'made-up' example based on a simple web site offering various services:
+Below is a made-up’ example based on a simple web site offering various services:

 Site-map